 Moldova has made significant progress by adopting the Law on Ensuring Equality in 2012, being the first country among the Eastern Partnership countries.
 The law provided the means for setting up a national equality mechanism, the Equality Council, set up in 2013.
-The commitments on anti-discrimination derived initially from the visa-free dialogue, and it is part of the visa liberalization monitoring mechanism.
-4 The EU-Moldova Association Agreement for 2014-2016 included among priorities the full application of regulations against discrimination on all grounds, including capacity strengthening of the Equality Council.5 The latter commitments have been partially implemented.
+The commitments on anti-discrimination derived initially from the visa-free dialogue, and it is part of the visa liberalization monitoring mechanism.4 The EU-Moldova Association Agreement for 2014-2016 included among priorities the full application of regulations against discrimination on all grounds, including capacity strengthening of the Equality Council.5 The latter commitments have been partially implemented.
 The EU-Moldova Association Agenda for 2017-2019 provides that equality and gender issues are addressed as a crosscutting priority.
-It includes adoption of legislation on hate crime, the application of laws and regulations against discrimination on all grounds and strengthening the capacity of the Equality Council among short and medium-term priorities.6
+It includes adoption of legislation on all grounds and strengthening the capacity of the Equality Council among short and medium-term priorities.6